Judge accused of bias against woman in her dispute with former romantic partner

 The charges say Bridges’ remarks about women and his disfavoring of the woman’s case gave the appearance that he could not be impartial.

 The Republican has been the judge in Putnam Superior Court since January 2009.
-His courtroom is based in the Putnam County Courthouse in Greencastle.
+His courtroom is based in the Putnam County Courthouse in Greencastle, a city located about a 55-minute drive southwest of downtown Indianapolis.
+Putnam County has 37,500 residents.

 News release